mcu-tools/mcuboot/docs/design.md

 | Scratch            |
 +--------------------+
 ```
+MCUBoot is also capable of handling dependencies between images.
+For example
+if an image needs to be reverted it might be necessary to revert another one too
+(e.g. due to API incompatibilities) or simply to prevent from being updated
+because of an unsatisfied dependency.
+Therefore all aborted swaps have to be
+completed and all the swap types have to be determined for each image before
+the dependency checks.
+Dependency handling is described in more detail in a
-The multiple image boot procedure is organized in loops which iterate over all
+following section.
+The multiple image boot procedure is organized in loops which
-the firmware images.
-The high-level overview of the boot process is presented
+iterate over all the firmware images.
+The high-level overview of the boot
-below.
+process is presented below.

-Procedure:

 + ###### Loop 1.
 Iterate over all images
     1. Inspect swap status region of current image; is an interrupted swap being